ArtemyAA/Brain-games/README.md

 #### This package contains 5 different brain games.
 Each of them will give you 3 rounds of solving numbers-based tasks #

 1. First of all you need to install the package.
 You can do it with following command:

 **pip install git@github.com:ArtemyAA/python-project-49.git --user**

 2. Then you need to use the same commands which are used in the videos below.
-Which command activates different game with its own rule. **Answer 3 times in a row to win.**
+Each command activates different game with its own rule. **Answer 3 times in a row to win.**

 EVEN game video